-While many have been waiting for this for years, including the owners of airlines companies who stand to save potential billions in pilot wages, critics of autonomous planes cite concerns ranging from how an AI would handle emergency scenarios to severe weather.
+While many have been waiting for this for years, including the owners of airlines companies who stand to save potential billions in pilot wages, critics of autonomous planes cite concerns ranging from how an AI would handle emergency scenarios to severe weather, without any human oversight.

 The basis for the technology already exists, and many planes already have a degree of autonomous technology active during take-off and landing.
 Currently most planes are required to have two pilots on board, and if this number were to be reduced, additional automated systems would need to be implemented, as well as a substantial redesign of the cockpit.
 According to some schools of thought, dropping the numbers of pilots down to just one would not bode well.

 A Nasa study published in September of 2017 found that the workload of flying a Boeing 737 was “unacceptable” even in normal flight conditions, let alone when something went wrong.

 In this event, the plane’s automated systems would assist the pilot, but in a fully autonomous plane the AI would be in control before and during the emergency.
 The AI compiles data from flights and can learn how to pilot the plane, as well as understanding the best course of action to take in specific circumstances like a storm or an engine stall.

 In theory, an autonomous plane would be safer than operating under the control of a human pilot, with sensors more intricate and precise than human eyes constantly scanning the plane’s surroundings and correcting its course.

 How An Autonomous Plane Might React In An Emergency